 While it is a good idea to hold mock interviews with your relatives and friends, you don’t want to practice too much.
 Memorizing answers may make you sound too stiff and rehearsed.
 Think of it more like talking points, and not a memorized speech.

 You also want to limit yourself to serious interviews only.
 I have seen some people attend each interview they get called for, even if they don’t want to take the job.
 I personally don’t think this is the right thing to do.
 This may be fine at junior levels, but after a certain point, the positions are scarce and if you give an interview, are hired and then refuse the job – you slim your chances for the future.
-And I wouldn’t like it if I went to an interview and found out that the panel was only practicing their skills and were not serious about hiring me.
+And I wouldn’t like it if I went to an interview and found out that the panel was only practicing their skills and was not serious about hiring me.

 Create a List of Questions You Want to Ask